Complete Fusion for Stateful Streams: Equational Theory of Stateful Streams and Fusion as Normalization-by-Evaluation: What can do

-We have just encountered the raw interface Fig.\ref{f:raw-API}: the real API of \strymonas.
-It is harder to use because it is more general, more abstract, and because some operations have side-conditions on their arguments, which the user is obligated to check.
+We have just encountered the raw interface Fig.\ref{f:raw-API}: the real API of \strymonas, that is, the primitives.
+The primitives are harder to use directly because they are more general, more abstract, and because some have side-conditions on their arguments, which the user is obligated to check.
 That is why \strymonas\ offers the sugared interface, Fig.\ref{f:API}, of familiar stateless streams, implemented entirely in terms of the raw.\footnote{ We have already shown the implementation of \textsf{zip\_with} in terms of \textsf{zip\_raw}.
 The combinators \textsf{iter}, \textsf{filter}, \textsf{flat\_map} of the sugared interface are identical to those of the raw interface, but with more specific, less confusing to novice types.
 The implementation of \textsf{from\_to} and \textsf{take\_while} is shown in this section.
-The others are implemented similarly, see the \strymonas\ repository.} The main difference between the sugared and raw interfaces is the latter offering stateful streams.
-This section explains them.
+The others are implemented similarly, see the \strymonas\ repository.} We call those streams stateless because no internal state is visible.
+It exists, as we are about to see, from the implementation of the sugared interface combinators.
+Programmers likewise may introduce their own state and share it across the pipeline.
+After all, the raw primitives apply to streams built with the cooked API: although the primitives and the sugar are separated into two APIs, for the convenience of the user, there is only one stream type.

-To introduce stateful streams, and also to explain the operations of the raw interface, we take the example of |from_to| of the sugared interface: |from_to a b| produces the stream of consecutive integers from |a| to |b|.
+To demonstrate the introduction and use of the internal state, we take the example of |from_to| of the sugared interface: |from_to a b| produces the stream of consecutive integers from |a| to |b|.
 It is implemented in terms of the raw API as: \begin{code} let from_to : int exp -> int exp -> int cstream = fun a b -> let- z = initializing_ref a in guard C.(dref z <= b) @@ infinite @@ fun k -> C.(let- v = letl (dref z) in (incr z) @. k v) \end{code}

-The operator |let-| is a user-definable let-binding--like construct offered in recent versions of OCaml.
+The operator |let-| is a user-definable let-binding--like construct offered in recent versions of OCaml\footnote{\url{https://ocaml.org/manual/5.3/bindingops.html}}.
 We defined it as \begin{code} let (let-) c k = c k \end{code} It makes the stream state introduction |initializing_ref| (and also \textsf{letl} for local binding in the target language, see below) look like regular OCaml let-expressions.

 The |from_to| stream has the internal state: the integer to produce next.
 All internal state must be declared, using |initializing_ref|, whose first argument is the initial value for the state and the second is the continuation receiving the (code of the) mutable variable for the state (the |let-| operator hides this continuation).
 The argument of |infinite| is a producer of stream items: upon receiving a continuation it should pass it what should be the current stream item.
 The continuation must be invoked exactly once,\footnote{The exception is the end of the stream, where a producer may skip invoking the continuation.
 For many streams, the end is determined by the termination condition.
 For some streams, however, the end cannot be determined before trying to produce an item and failing.} which is the side-condition the user has to check.
 In our example, the producer passes to the continuation the current value of the state, incrementing it; the side-condition of the linear use of the continuation is satisfied.
 The combinator |infinite|, which is the inverse of |iter|, keeps invoking its producer argument, indefinitely.
 The |guard| combinator specifies the termination condition: (the code of) a boolean expression.
 It may access the stream state but must not mutate it~-- the side-condition, which clearly holds in our example.
 The stream ends when the termination expression returns \textsf{false}.